-During the 2013-2014 school year, a variety of professional development opportunities were offered to the staff (See Appendix A for detailed listings of in-service days).
-Most of the opportunities that were provided also supported the professional staff members' individual Professional Improvement Plan (PIP).
-These plans are replaced for the 2014-15 school year by the overall professional development topics defined in this plan.
-They may be reinstated in 2016-17 based on the PD, ScIP, and DEAC committee decisions.
+During the 2014-2015 school year, a variety of professional development opportunities were offered to the staff (See Appendix A for detailed listings of in-service days).
+Many of the opportunities that were offered supported the professional staff members' individual Professional Improvement Plan (PIP).
+The PIP plans are supported through overall professional development topics defined in this plan and are supported by the members of the PD, ScIP, and DEAC committee decisions.
 These opportunities addressed previous identified needs and supported staff growth and development.
-A key area of focus was English Language Arts, specifically - guided writing.
+Key areas of focus included English Language Arts (guided writing), the delivery of the NJCCCS math standards via Math Expressions, and technology training (GoogleED).

-Positive aspects include resources for integrating technology across the curriculum.
+Positive aspects of the trainings included resources for integrating technology across the curriculum; the district is in its first year of a one-on-one intiative.
 In addition, all special area teachers met with the guidance counselors to review and discuss 504 plans and IEPs for the new school year.
 The discussion of proactive interventions and strategies helped guide instruction for students with these plans.
 Continued time for data analysis has provided teachers with the opportunity to guide instruction based on formative and summative assessment results.

 Harrison Township School District continues to be committed to professional development for all professional staff members, which has proven over the years to result in improving the academic achievement of our students.
-This commitment was evident in the total budget that was expended for professional development during the current school year (2013-2014) year which exceeded \$40,000; this amount included staff compensation for out-of-district workshops (\$12,553) curriculum writing, revisions, and presentations aligned to the Common Core State Standards.
-The district also supported certificated teaching staff graduate course requirements totaling \$15,963 for the 2013-2014 school year.
+This commitment was evident in the total budget that was expended for professional development during the current school year (2014-2015) year which exceeded \$40,000; this amount included staff compensation for out-of-district workshops (\$10,640) curriculum writing, revisions, and presentations aligned to the Common Core State Standards.
+The district supported certificated teaching staff graduate course requirements totaling \$23,223 for the 2014-2015 school year.